Today we come to the last of our Isaiah lessons. These chapters cover a variety of topics, and I’m going to jump between a few of them.

-In 65 and 66, Isaiah culminates in talking about all the Israelites returning from the far lands to which they had been cast.
+In chapters 65 and 66, Isaiah culminates in talking about all the Israelites returning from the far lands to which they had been cast.
 When read as a unit, from our perspective he mixes details of the return from Babylon (in the past for us) with an overturning of the natural order, which sounds to our ears like something yet to happen.
-He mixes the return to Jerusalem with millennial promises of unnatural long life, the wolf and lamb grazing together, lion eating straw like the ox.
+He mixes the return to Jerusalem with millennial promises of unnatural long life, the wolf and lamb grazing together, the lion eating straw like the ox.
 The “natural” order will be overturned.

 Another interesting point here is in 66:20-21, in which returning Israelites not of the tribe of Aaron will be chosen to function as priests and Levites.

-What exactly this says about expansion of Israelite ideas of priesthood, I can’t say exactly, though it certainly opens it up beyond one lineage.
+What exactly this says about the expansion of Israelite ideas of priesthood, I can’t say exactly, though it certainly opens it up beyond one lineage.